-A: There are so many products out there claiming to be natural or effective despite containing so many suspicious ingredients.
+There are so many products out there claiming to be natural or effective despite containing so many suspicious ingredients.
 It's a problem with the industry as a whole - but makes it difficult for little brands like Nursem to be taken seriously when you can’t pour money into marketing.

-Tell us your favourite quote, mantra or best piece of advice
+Tell us your favourite quote.

-Tell us your proudest moment as a business
+What's your proudest moment as a business?

-A: We very recently reached 10,000 nurses and midwives helped as part of the Nursem Promise.
+We very recently reached 10,000 nurses and midwives helped as part of the Nursem Promise.
 That was a huge moment for us, as it’s something we’ve been working towards for the last few years.

 Who is your hero?

-A: I work with a lot of unsung hero’s - particularly paediatric surgeons!
+I work with a lot of unsung hero’s - particularly paediatric surgeons!
 These people are so humble, save so many lives and yet you never hear about them.
 They also spend some of their annual holiday doing surgical work in developing countries and go above and beyond to look after patients and their families.
 That’s a hero.

-What is your A LITTLE FIND?
+What is your little find?

 What are your three favourite shops?

-A: Oliver Bonas, Anthropology and Ikea
+Oliver Bonas, Anthropology and Ikea.

 What is the most stressful part of your day?

-A: Getting out of the house in a morning.
+Getting out of the house in a morning.
 Juggling a 2 and a half year old & 13 week old.

-What time does your day start & how do you start it?
+What time does your day start?